andis854/diophantine_solver/README.md

 # Diophantine Solver
 Finds all solutions to a linear inhomogeneous diophantine equation.
 The output is numpy compatible.

-Below we describe two ways of installing and using this package.

 ##  Download
 Use one of the following methods:
 1. Using git clone: